avalen28/diprotech-weather-frontend/README.md

 3. Install the necessary dependencies: `npm install`.
 4. Start the application: `npm start`.
 5. Open your web browser and go to [http://localhost:3000](http://localhost:3000) to view the app.
-6. To test the application, use the script `npm run start`.

 ## Views and Routes